 When Alex learned of his diagnosis, he turned to his friends, and his family, and said "I Got This."

 It's an expression, his younger brother Dean noted, that Alex had used since childhood.
 It's the expression of an alpha male in his prime, refusing to be defined by a diagnosis or an illness.
 It's the expression of a young man who, just days after starting chemo, also went to the beach and dumped a bucket of ice water over his head for the "ice bucket challenge."
-He has inspired us with his grace, his courage, and his steadfast refusal to ever stop being our most animated storyteller at any dinner.
+He inspired us with his grace, his courage, and his steadfast refusal to ever stop being our most animated storyteller at any dinner.

 Together, We Got This.